Skuik/Skuik/README.md

 - 👀 I’m interested in Music, Cinema, Gaming and Coding
 - 🌱 I’m currently learning Django and Javascript
 - 💞️ I’m looking to collaborate on every good ideas
-- 📫 How to reach me via my ContactMe repo!😁
+- 📫 How to reach me via my ContactMe repo! 🙂

 <!---
 Skuik/Skuik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.